codelitdev/courselit/apps/docs/src/pages/en/users/manage.md

 ## Ban a user

 If you don't want to a user to log into your school, you can restrict their account.

-Following are the steps.
+To ban a user:

 1. Select on the user from the users list to open its editor.
 2. Flip the `Account active` toggle off as shown below.